cccbr/runningatower/content/docs/080-stays-and-sliders/index.md

 2. Mount the straight (un-tapered) side against the headstock.
 Whoever made the stay should have marked that side.
 3. If you are using coach bolts, it helps to tap the head gently with a hammer to start the square section under the head biting into the wood.
 4. If you are using a bolt with a hexagonal head, you will need a second spanner to hold the head while you tighten the nut.
 This is where the assistant is useful.
 5. Before fully tightening the nuts, use a spirit level to ensure that the stay is vertical.
-The holes in the stay and headstock should have enough play to allow you to move the stay slightly.
+The holes in the stay and headstock should have enough play to allow you to move the stay slightly to correct this.
 6. If this doesn’t work, the holes in the stay are not perfectly aligned.
 You may be able to correct this using a circular wood file on the hole.
 Otherwise, you will need to go back to whoever made the stay with a legitimate complaint.
 7. Finally, tighten the nuts.
 {{</hint>}}